epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-08-01-modularized-i3status-conky-lua-json.markdown

 {% endhighlight %}

-There are others i3 variant, e.g sway for wayland, and airblader with powerline looks.
+There are others i3 variant, e.g sway for wayland, and i3bgbar with powerline looks (deprecated).
 I haven't explore the configuration yet.

 In order to see change,